Returns the components of this vector. The index values start

 \[ - \overrightarrow{A} = -a_i \hat{e_i} \].

 Adds two Vectors together.
-If this
+If this and that are both constants

 then vectorially adds the two and returns a new Vector.Constant object